qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

 Classification Renderer
 ........................

-In the |paletted| classified rendering, the point cloud is shown differentiated by colour on the basis of an attribute.
-In principle, any type of attribute can be used (numeric, string, ...).
+In the |paletted| :guilabel:`Classification` rendering, the point cloud is shown differentiated by color on the basis of an attribute.
+Any type of attribute can be used (numeric, string, ...).
 Point cloud data often includes a field called :guilabel:`Classification`.
 This usually contains data determined automatically by post-processing, e.g. about vegetation.
 With